Scottish Reformation Parliament: Background

 Queen dowager Mary of Guise, acting as regent for her daughter Mary, Queen of Scots, viewed the Protestants as a serious threat and felt the use of force would be necessary against them.
-Civil war appeared imminent, but each side shrank from the first step.
+Civil war appeared imminent.
 Knox at once became the clerical leader of the reformers.
 He preached against "idolatry" with the greatest boldness, with the result that what he later called the "rascal multitude" began the "purging" of churches and the destruction of monasteries and nunneries.
+Armed conflict became centred at the siege of Leith and in Fife.

-Mary of Guise died on 11 June 1560, at which point the youthful Mary Queen of Scots, then resident in France, gave permission, through her husband, Francis II, for Parliament to meet in her absence, but religious questions were specifically to be submitted to the 'intention and pleasure' of the king and queen.
+Mary of Guise died on 11 June 1560, and a peace was concluded in July by the Treaty of Edinburgh.
+The youthful Mary Queen of Scots, then resident in France, gave permission, through her husband, Francis II, for Parliament to meet in her absence, but religious questions were specifically to be submitted to the "intention and pleasure" of the king and queen.
+Still, in August 1560 the 'Reformation Parliament' abolished the jurisdiction of the Roman Catholic Church in Scotland with the Papal Jurisdiction Act.

 Course

-Still, in August 1560 the 'Reformation Parliament' abolished the jurisdiction of the Roman Catholic Church in Scotland with the Papal Jurisdiction Act.
+The Parliament agreed on 16 August to pursue the marriage of Elizabeth I of England to James Hamilton, 3rd Earl of Arran.
+According to an English diplomat, Thomas Randolph, the first day's business passed quickly, and he "never saw so important matters sooner dispatched".
+When this first session of the Parliament was concluded, the Duke of Châtellherault gave the Clerk Register a silver coin to have the proceedings recorded.

-A Reformed confession of faith was drafted by six ministers: John Winram, John Spottiswood, John Willock, John Douglas, John Row and John Knox.
+The key act, the Reformed Confession of Faith was established by Parliament on 17 August.
+The Scots Confession had been drafted by six ministers: John Winram, John Spottiswood, John Willock, John Douglas, John Row and John Knox.
 On 17 August 1560, the document was read twice, article by article, before the Parliament, and the Protestant ministers stood ready to defend "the cause of truth" if any article of belief was assailed.

 When the vote was taken, the Confession was ratified and adopted.
 An assembly of several ministers and laymen, subsequently known as the first General Assembly of the Church of Scotland met in Edinburgh, and the First Book of Discipline (1560) was drawn up.
 The Second Book of Discipline (1581) was ratified much later by Parliament in 1592 (see General Assembly Act 1592).
 This definitely settled the Presbyterian form of polity and the Calvinistic doctrine as the recognised Protestant establishment in the country.

-The Confession of Faith was established by parliament on 17 August.
-The Parliament also agreed on 16 August to pursue the marriage of Elizabeth I of England to James Hamilton, 3rd Earl of Arran.
-Randolph "never saw so important matters sooner dispatched".
-When the first session of the Parliament was concluded, the Duke of Châtellherault gave the Clerk Register a silver coin to have the proceedings recorded.

 On 26 August the Parliament approved the Treaty of Berwick (1560), and James Stewart, Earl of Moray requested and received special confirmation that the acts of the Lords of the Congregation were lawful.
 The authority of the Pope in Scotland was abrogated without contradiction.

 The work of the 'Reformation Parliament' was popularly acclaimed but not formally ratified until seven years later by James VI.
 Mary never ratified it.